aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-5.md

 After you complete this lab, you will be able to:

-- Analyze streaming data
-- Explore the Azure resources
+- Create and explore Azure resources.
-- Use the resources to analyze streaming data
+- Use the resources to analyze streaming data.

 ## Architecture Diagram